 This is a server-side Minecraft Forge plugin for Minecraft 1.6.4 to support the MineTicket API.
 Made for the AlienMC server.
 Available on GitHub.

-Image to convert: Your Steam community ID Blend color (advanced) Emote name weight (advanced) (Note: currently not wired up on this new site.
+(Note: currently not wired up on this new site.
 Will be fixed soon.)
 What is this?
 This tool converts small (32x32 or less) images into arrays of emotes on Steam based on the ones you own.
 Select an image file, enter your community ID (AKA custom URL, e.g. if your profile is steamcommunity.com/id/whatever then your ID is “whatever”), and submit to get the closest color match to your image.
+If you want to change what the transparent pixels in the emotes should be set to, change the blend color to a valid hex code.

 Revival Book is a small Forge mod for Minecraft 1.5.2 intended to create a better experience for cooperative or faction-based (Ultra) Hardcore multiplayer servers.
 In particular, it was developed for personal use with the Feed the Beast “Ultra Hard Survival” pack, which is a modpack with difficult enemies and no natural health regeneration.
 The problem with running a Hardcore multiplayer server is, of course, that the number of living players will steadily decrease.